nokia-eda/terraform-provider-core-v1/docs/resources/auth_user_group.md

 - `description` (String)
 - `full_roles` (Attributes List) contains the full role definitions of the Roles and ClusterRoles associated with the group, if requested (see [below for nested schema](#nestedatt--full_roles))
-- `fullroles` (Boolean) If true, the full definitions of the roles associated with the group are returned, rather than just the role names.
 - `fullusers` (Attributes List) contains the full user definitions of the users who are members of the group, if requested (see [below for nested schema](#nestedatt--fullusers))
 - `is_federated` (Boolean) if true, indicates that the group was imported from a federated LDAP server
 - `name` (String)